Whittier High School

 Whittier High School (WHS) is a high school located in Whittier, California.
-It belongs to the Whittier Union High School District.
+It was the original school of the Whittier Union High School District.

 It is the alma mater of President Richard Nixon (class of 1930) and John Lasseter (class of 1975), founder of Pixar.

+As of the 2023-24 school year, the school had 1,710 students, according to the National Center for Education Statistics.

 History

 Whittier High School was established in 1900 when the few classes were in the upper floor of the old Jonathan Bailey School.
-At that time, there were 47 students in attendance.
+At the time, there were 47 students enrolled in the school.
 The classrooms included a study hall, a library, a recitation room, a science laboratory, and the principal's office.
 The library contained one stack of books.
 For a heating unit, there was an old-fashioned wood stove.
 A few pictures and a statue of Julius Caesar ornamented the building.
+Whittier's first principal was Ulysses P. Shull.

-Following the addition of the East Whittier, Ranchito, Rivera, Los Nietos, Pico, and Mill Districts, the school became known as Whittier Union High School.
-In 1905 a new building was opened at the corner of Philadelphia and Lindley, which is the current site of Whittier High School today.
+The following year, in 1901, he was succeeded by G. Walter Monroe.
+Under Monroe's tenure, in 1905 a new building was opened at the corner of Philadelphia and Lindley, which is the current site of Whittier High School today.
+This new building was known as Whittier Union High School, and was built after the addition of the East Whittier, Ranchito, Rivera, Los Nietos, Pico, and Mill Districts.

 A rapid influx of students necessitated the constructions of a girls' gym, an administration building and an auditorium in 1923.
 Soon after, the shops on Pierce Avenue were built.